America Failed at COVID-19, but the Economy’s Okay. Why?

 Another structural advantage is that Washington prints the world’s reserve currency, which means that it tends to suck in global capital flows when uncertainty is high, “as in a pandemic,” Mark Zandi of Moody’s Analytics told me.
 That pushes up American asset values and lowers American borrowing costs.
 The U.S. labor market is also more flexible than those in other countries, Zandi noted.
 “Americans are more willing to adopt new technologies, to move for a job, and [to] make big changes in how they live and work.”
 That makes absorbing big, strange shocks easier.

-The United States has been better not just in form but also in function, with regard to combating the economic fallout of the pandemic.
+The United States has been better not just in form but also in function, with regard to combatting the economic fallout of the pandemic.
 It has had best-of-class monetary policy: This spring, the Federal Reserve, the country’s most capable technocratic institution, calmed the financial markets with an alphabet soup of special programs while dropping interest rates to zero and flooding the markets with cash.

 Yet Washington, improbably, has truly distinguished itself with fiscal policy, at least earlier in the year.
 The U.S. has fewer, stingier, more complicated, and more conditional safety nets available to people than many other advanced economies—less generous “automatic stabilizers,” in economic parlance.
 But when COVID-19 hit, congressional Democrats negotiated a series of enormous, highly effective temporary stabilizers with Republicans who were ready to go big, among them Treasury Secretary Steven Mnuchin.
 In the $2.2 trillion CARES Act, Congress provided forgivable loans to small businesses; sent $1,200 checks to most Americans; added gig workers to the unemployment-insurance system; and put a $600 weekly top-up on unemployment checks.